gt-ros-pkg/hrl-assistive/hrl_pose_estimation/README.txt

 Steps for pose estimation:

 1. Read the bagfiles and make pickle files that are easier to address in python
+  a.
+Visualizing labels in rviz
+    i. autobed_bagreading_republishpose.py: Publishes topics with labels from a bagfile ii.
+In the config folder, rosrun rviz rviz -d view_bed_mocap.rviz: Subscribes to topics and visualizes labels in 3D

 2. Create training and testing datasets from the pickle files
   a. create_basic_dataset.py: description